 Grab a motor cable and connect it to the Z-axis NEMA 23 motor.
+The cable bundle is designed to only go in one way, so find the orientation where the connector attaches with ease.

 Grab the drag chain for the X-axis (the longer one for the 30×30) and seat the Z-axis motor and the router wire into the drag chain.
 Make sure that you have the correct end of the drag chain (with a pin-type link) so that you'll be able to connect it to the mounted end link (pictured), and so that the drag chain can bend in the right direction against the X-axis.
 You can start to re-clip the tabs in place.